emichael/dslabs/labs/lab3-paxos/README.md

   still make progress in this case.
 * Figure out the minimum number of messages Paxos should use when reaching agreement in non-failure cases and make your implementation use that minimum.
-* The search tests in this lab are rather minimal because the state space for most implementations of Paxos explodes quickly.
-You should take their passing with a grain of salt.
+* The state space for most implementations of Paxos explodes quickly.
+The search tests check for many common issues, but you cannot conclude that your implementation is free from safety-violating bugs just because the search tests pass.
 * You'll want to use the fact that the `Address` interface extends `Comparable<Address>` to implement ballots.
 * One benefit of colocating all PMMC roles in the `PaxosServer` is that your